trc492/TrcAttendance/README.md

 To minimize the amount of typing required when starting a meeting session with the program, it is recommended to compile this program to a jar file and put in into the same folder where the log data files are stored.
-On the Windows desktop, it is recommended to create a shortcut that contains the following line in the "Target:" field:
+On the Windows desktop, it is recommended to create a shortcut that contains the following line in the `Target:` field:
 ```
 java -jar TrcAttendance.jar log=<LogFileName> place=<MeetingPlace>
 ```